ryanmcnally93/ascension/README.md

 ## Credits

 ### Code

+- The HTML, CSS and JS code for the slideshows on the Product Information pages were originally taken from [W3Schools.](https://www.w3schools.com/howto/howto_js_slideshow.asp) I later changed the styling and layout to better suit the site.

 - On my checkout success page I needed to render the date in a smaller format for smaller screens.
 Unfortunately I couldn't find a way to udse strftime within Jinja, but found this alternate solution on [Stack Overflow](https://stackoverflow.com/questions/44570965/django-error-could-not-parse-the-remainder-y-m-d-from-post-datedate) - Author 'Daniel Roseman'.